Mohamed-Abotalb/alx-low_level_programming/0x02-functions_nested_loops/README.md

 - Third C file is 2-print_alphabet_x10.c, it prints 10 times the alphabet, in lowercase, followed by a new line.

 - Fourth C file is 3-islower.c, it checks for lowercase character.

+- Fifth C file is 4-isalpha.c, it checks for alphabetic character.